Combine and conquer: model averaging for out-of-distribution forecasting: Introduction

 The travel behaviour modelling literature has focussed extensively on two sorts of models, namely models for inference (henceforth inference models) and models for forecasting (henceforth forecasting models).
 Inference models aim to understand current travel behaviour (e.g. to recover the value of travel time), while forecasting models aim to predict future travel behaviour in new settings (e.g. due to changes in transport policies, such as toll roads and fuel levies).

 Inference models and forecasting models are evaluated differently by analysts.
-When building an inference model, an analyst is keen to ensure that the model generates behaviourally plausible insights into explanatory factors and their relative impacts.
-When building a forecasting model, the focus is much more on a model's ability to generate accurate predictions of behaviour.
-Importantly, in forecasting, we predict the behaviour in new settings, meaning that the models have to generalise out-of-sample.
-As some of the settings we wish to make predictions for may be outside the range of level-of-service values that the models have been estimated on, it is important for forecasting models to also generalise out-of-distribution.
+When building an inference model, the focus is on ensuring that the model generates behaviourally plausible insights into explanatory factors and their relative impacts.
+In contrast, when building a forecasting model, the emphasis is on the model's ability to generate accurate predictions of behaviour.
+Importantly, forecasting involves predicting behaviour in new settings, meaning that the models have to generalise out-of-sample.
+This may relate, for example, to specific combinations of time and cost that were not observed in the estimation data.
+In addition, some prediction settings may lie outside the range of attribute values on which the models were estimated.
+This could involve higher costs, longer travel times, or, more intuitively, trips over longer distances\footnote{We do not consider issues of spatial or temporal transferability \citep[see e.g.][]{Fox_Daly_Hess_Miller_2014}, nor the introduction of new modes or attributes.
+Instead, we focus on situations where attribute levels, or combinations thereof, fall outside the distribution observed in the estimation data.
+Our analysis is further restricted to continuous attributes, for which the impact of new attribute levels can be evaluated based on the estimated model parameters.}.
+In such cases, it is important for forecasting models to also generalise out-of-distribution.

-Travel behaviour analysts are increasingly interested in a more diverse set of models, covering econometric structures, models from mathematical psychology, and machine learning techniques.
+Travel behaviour analysts are increasingly interested in a more diverse set of models, covering not just econometric structures, but also models from mathematical psychology \citep[e.g.][]{hancock2018accumulation,HANCOCK2020165}, and increasingly machine learning techniques \citep[e.g.][]{alwosheel2021did, wong2021reslogit,sfeir2022gaussian,yan2025enhancing,WANG2020234}.
+This is especially true given the growing reliance on highly granular data on travel behaviour, for example that collected using GPS tracking \citep[e.g.][]{liu2024enhancing,TSOLERIDIS2025105289}.
 With the typical model evaluation approach focussing on the ability of models to replicate the behaviour in the empirical data as well as possible, it should then come as no surprise that researchers in the travel behaviour field are increasingly attracted by the comparatively good prediction performance of machine learning approaches \citep[cf.][]{HAGENAUER2017273}.